 Would you like to know where our offices are located?
 Visit www.embassyfreight.com.

 Required transport documents for export and import UAE

 - Commercial invoice: Customs clearance of goods requires an invoice in quadruplicate.
 This must be written in English.

 - Certificates of origin: A single copy of a certificate of origin is required.
-A certificate of origin can be requested from the Chamber of Commerce.
+A certificate of origin can be requested at the Chamber of Commerce.